 \section{Abstract}

 Factorizable joint shift (FJS) represents a type of distribution shift (or dataset shift) that comprises both covariate and label shift.
 Recently, it has been observed that FJS actually arises from consecutive label and covariate (or vice versa) shifts.
-Research into FJS so far has been confined to the case of categorical labels.
+Research into FJS so far has been confined mostly to the case of categorical labels.
 We propose a framework for analysing distribution shift in the case of a general label space, thus covering both classification and regression models.
-Based on the framework, we generalise existing results on FJS to general label spaces and present and analyse a related extension of the expectation maximisation (EM) algorithm for class prior probabilities.
-We also take a fresh look at generalized label shift (GLS) in the case of a general label space. \\ \textsc{Keywords}: Distribution shift, dataset shift, factorizable joint shift, generalized label shift, domain adaptation, EM algorithm.
+Based on the framework, we generalise existing results on FJS to general label spaces and present and analyse a related extension to label distribution estimation of the expectation maximisation (EM) algorithm for class prior probabilities.
+We also take a fresh look at generalized label shift (GLS) in the case of a general label space.